ChicoState/PantryNET/CONTRIBUTOR.md

       3. NonPerishableConcreteItem class-

 5. Provider
+   Used enumeration for three types of the Providers(INDIVIDUAL, ORGANIZATION and PURCHASED) It stores all the details of the provided items, quanity and donated items amount.

 6. Report
    We have used Builder Pattern for the Report Class report to generate two types of report.